 The world is a noisy place.
-There are mobile phones ringing, motorcycles roaring by, 19-year-olds with bad taste blasting EDM over their car speakers — and that’s just on your morning commute.
-It gets worse when you get to the office and your coworkers start chattering about having “a case of the Mondays.”
+There are mobile phones ringing, motorcycles roaring by, teens blasting EDM over their car speakers — and that’s just on your morning commute.
+It gets worse when you get to the office and your co-workers start chattering about having “a case of the Mondays.”

 Noise-canceling headphones aren’t cheap by headphone standards.
 However, you have a range of options at prices ranging from $50 to over $400.
 But before we dive into the top picks at each price point, it’s worth understanding how they work.

 Technically speaking, there are two types of “noise-canceling” headphones: passive and active noise-canceling.

 But when most people refer to noise-canceling headphones, they’re talking about active noise cancellation (ANC).
 Active noise cancellation was designed for pilots, who dealt with prolonged exposure to loud airplane engines.
 The technology assesses ambient noise through a tiny microphone, then cancels it out by generating sound waves at the same wavelength, just inverted by 180 degrees.
 The new waves nullify the original incoming sound waves in an innovative application of wave theory.